bgallagher/BgOauthProvider/README.md

 This module allows your ZF2 app to act as an OAuth 1.0a Provider, allowing you to protect you api endpoints with OAuth.

-It is still a WIP, any input or pull request are welcomed.
+It is still a WIP, any input or pull request are very much welcomed.

 ## Requirements
 ### ZF2 modules: